thosgood/qubit.guide/README.md

     + make `quote` environment italic
     + new page for each section
     + marginfigures
+        * just wrap them in a custom block that css ignores but latex puts in the margin?
     + sizes of all images
     + idea environment (and, later on, scenario and circuits too)
         * tables in ideas look... bad